Kshitijh/portfolio/README.md

 Kshitij — Portfolio Website
 🎯 Project Overview

 This is the personal portfolio website for Kshitij.
 It showcases projects, skills, and contact details in a clean, modern, responsive interface.
-The site is hosted on AWS Amplify (or similar static hosting) at main.d4pz67iin19wx.amplifyapp.com
+The site is hosted on AWS Amplify at: main.d4pz67iin19wx.amplifyapp.com

 🧱 Tech Stack
 Frontend	React | Node.js